 A key element of the Council's planning process is that the areas of potential risk, which could adversely impact on the ability to meet objectives, are identified.
 These risks are plotted on to a standard likelihood and impact matrix with reference to management controls in place and working.
 The shaded part of the matrix signifies the area above the 'risk appetite line'.
 Risks in this region require further specific management i.e. are priorities for improvement that have an appropriate improvement action plan.
-A risk matrix is shown below with the current Council Corporate risks that are above the 'risk appetite line'.
+The risk matrix shown below as reported to Audit Committee on 29 January 2020 highlights that the Council has no current Corporate risks that are above the 'risk appetite line'.